install.packages("tidyverse")

 facet_wrap(~ Film)

-1. With more than two groups, histograms are difficult to interpret due to overlap.
-Instead, use the `geom_density` to create a density plot for `Words` for each film.
+With more than two groups, histograms are difficult to interpret due to overlap.
+Instead, use the geom_density

 ggplot(lotr, aes(x = Film, y = Words)) +